Interactive Public Speaking Activities and Games for Students

 Photo Story

-Storytelling is essential for captivating your audience and ensuring that they remember what you're saying.
+Storytelling is essential for captivating your audience and ensuring they remember what you're saying.
 Find an intriguing photo online and video yourself telling a story about it to practice building narratives.
 Discuss the history, who the characters are, their dreams, motivations, and everything else that will help you create a captivating storyline about them.
-For instance, one can randomly present a picture of a toy or any cartoon character and spontaneously make up a story about it.
+For instance, one can randomly present a picture of a toy or any cartoon character and spontaneously tell a story about it.

 Dragon’s Den